cardano-foundation/CIPs/CIP-0118/README.md

 **Alternate Design (Decision Required)**.
-The `requiredTxs` design described above cannot be used to create an _atomic batch_ of transactions, i.e. one that guarantees that if one transaction is included in the zone, all the transactions in the atomic batch are necessarily included in that zone.
+The `requiredTxs` design described above cannot be used to create an _atomic batch_ of transactions, i.e. one that guarantees that if one transaction is included in a valid zone, all the transactions in the atomic batch are necessarily included in that zone.
 This is because constructing an atomic batch using this field leads to a circular dependency in specifying the `requiredTxs` field of all the transactions in a